CuriousCaliBoi/pepper/pepper/README.md

 python -m pepper.launch_pepper
 ```

-Open the UI in your browser:
+Open the UI in your browser as prompted:
 ```
 http://localhost:5050/pepper/ui.html
 ```